Chr1sC0de/CreatingIdealizedArteriesForCFD/docs/00_generating_a_ideal_artery_in_solidworks.md

 To generate the T-Junction use Toolbar > Surfaces > Lofted Surface on adjacent edges

 <img src=./images/lofted_surfaces.PNG width="501">

+Now this doesn't look too realistic so we can apply a tangency to face boundary condition

 <img src=./images/all_lofted_surfaces.PNG width="501">

 Finally we can fill the holes using Toolbar > Surfaces > Surface Fill